ritchieng/NumNum/README.md

     - Then run the command ```kill -9 <PID>``` where the PID is the number you can find when you run the command above.
     - Simply run the command to launch Tensorboard again ```tensorboard --logdir=log_trial_2```

 ## Detailed Report
 To guide you through, I have made a detailed report.
 You can refer to the report [here](https://github.com/ritchieng/NumNum/blob/master/NumNum/report/report.pdf).
-It is actually in this repository.
+Also, it is actually in this repository.

 ## Academic Journals and Resources
 1. [Multi-digit recognition](https://arxiv.org/abs/1312.6082)